 Under a land trust agreement, the party creating the trust can retain sole control over the property during his or her lifetime, with provisions for succession in ownership becoming effective upon death without the expense of going through probate proceedings.
 Under a land trust, unless required by law, the identity of the real owner is not disclosed to the public, keeping parties involved confidential.
 A land trust also simplifies the common problem of disposing of a partial interest in property since the beneficial interest under a land trust can be transferred by assignment.
 The assignment of the beneficial interest eliminates the necessity of a deed.

 Our office can assist in all aspects of land trust creation.
-For a free initial consultation please contact us.
+For initial consultation please contact us.